vipers-web-design/private-repo-readme/feedverse-README.md

 - :heavy_check_mark: Pending requests
   - New friends
   - Accept someone's "Feedverse official" request if you're dating them
-- :white_check_mark: Show when someone unfriends you (Note: It works, I just to origanize it a little better)
+- :heavy_check_mark: Show when someone unfriends you (Note: It works, I just to origanize it a little better)

 ### Profile
 - :white_check_mark: Privacy